SimBuddy/WOB-LLM-Context/README.md

 Sometimes it shows that the native algorithm already allocates work effectively.

 And sometimes the correct result is to make no change at all.

+**Details of amended Jacobi-PCG algorithm - unchanged since 1952.**

+The solver loop stayed almost identical.
+The meaningful change was the introduction of a Jacobi preconditioner using the inverse of the matrix diagonal.
+Plain CG path

+In the original CG logic, the residual itself is used directly:

+z = r.copy()
+rho = float(np.dot(r, z))

+Since z == r, that is ordinary CG.

+The search direction then evolves as:

+p = z.copy() if it == 1 else z + (rho / rho_prev) * p

+and the standard CG update follows:

+q = A @ p
+alpha = rho / float(np.dot(p, q))

+x += alpha * p
+r -= alpha * q
+Jacobi-PCG amendment

+The amendment was essentially this initialization:

+invdiag = 1 / A.diagonal()

+and then, on every iteration, instead of:

+z = r.copy()

+you use:

+z = invdiag * r

+So the actual implementation in the experiment was:

+invdiag = 1 / A.diagonal() if jacobi else None

+for it in range(1, maxiter + 1):

+    z = invdiag * r if jacobi else r.copy()

+    rho = float(np.dot(r, z))

+    p = z.copy() if it == 1 else z + (rho / rho_prev) * p

+    q = A @ p

+    alpha = rho / float(np.dot(p, q))

+    x += alpha * p
+    r -= alpha * q

+    rho_prev = rho

+That is essentially the whole algorithmic amendment.

+What the amendment means mathematically

+Plain CG effectively works directly with:

+Ax=b

+Jacobi-PCG uses the matrix diagonal as a cheap approximation to the matrix itself:

+M=diag(A)

+and applies:

+M
+−1
+r

+to the residual before constructing the next search direction.

+So instead of treating every coordinate of the residual equally, the correction is scaled according to the local diagonal magnitude of the matrix.

+Conceptually:

+CG:
+residual
+   ↓
+search direction

+PCG:
+residual
+   ↓
+cheap diagonal scaling
+   ↓
+better-conditioned search direction
+Why it was economically attractive

+The extra per-iteration work was just approximately:

+invdiag * r

+—a vector multiply.

+Meanwhile each iteration already contains the much more substantial sparse matrix-vector multiplication:

+q = A @ p

+So the preconditioner was cheap relative to the native iteration.

+And it reduced the number of iterations by:

+22.4% at the 1e-3 solution-error target
+24.7% at the 1e-6 target

+while measured per-iteration timing was essentially unchanged:

+CG: about 15.72 μs/iteration
+Jacobi-PCG: about 15.71 μs/iteration

+So the change was tiny in code but substantial in total workload.

+The particularly WOB-like discovery

+The obvious temptation would have been to build an additional adaptive WOB stopping mechanism.

+But the experiment found that the better amendment was simply:

+ADD ONE CHEAP PRECONDITIONING STEP
+→ REMOVE ~22–25% OF WHOLE ITERATIONS
+→ KEEP STANDARD RESIDUAL STOPPING

+That is a very clean example of WOB the container.

+Rather than trying to optimize the stopping decision itself, the experiment discovered that changing the quality of each iteration removed more workload than making the stopping controller more sophisticated.